meritechsolutions/azm_db_merge/README.md

 - Please follow [SETUP.md](SETUP.md) to setup all requirements/dependencies first then follow the below 'Generic usage' section.

-- To update your local 'clone' anytime - you can run:
+- To update your local 'clone' - you can run:
 <pre>git pull</pre>